openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

 file.
 When you reload it in your browser, you should see something like this:

 .. image:: /_images/developers_quickstart_first_pr/learner_dashboard_after.png
-   :alt: Learner Dashboard page without any of our changes.
+   :alt: Learner Dashboard page after we add the welcome message.

 Make a Commit
 =============